 What is a Plea Agreement?

-What ends up happening if you successfully talk to the government and they believe you're trying to help them and they either want to give you credit for the information you provided, in your plea agreement they're going to put language in there that talks about the 5K departure that talks about the cooperation.
+What ends up happening if you successfully talk to the government and they believe you're trying to help them and they either want to give you credit for the information you provided, in your plea agreement, they're going to put language in there that talks about the 5K departure that talks about the cooperation.

 That cooperation agreement says that if you provide substantial assistance to the government, then the government will, in turn, give you cooperation points.

-Meaning, that they will allow you to go below any mandatory minimum – whether it's a five or ten-year mandatory minimum, and on top of that, and you give them excellent information, and they catch people, get drugs, get guns – whatever the case may be – then they will knock levels off your sentence depending on how fruitful your cooperation is.
+This means that they will allow you to go below any mandatory minimum – whether it's a five or ten-year mandatory minimum, and on top of that, and you give them excellent information, and they catch people, get drugs, get guns – whatever the case may be – then they will knock levels off your sentence depending on how fruitful your cooperation is.

 Of course, they say in the language that it is in their sole discretion, which means they get to decide whether or not your cooperation was good enough.
 If it was, how much benefit they're going to give you?